kstenerud/concise-encoding/cte-specification.md

 A decoder must interpret escape sequences and pass the translated values to the application.

-For entity references, a decoder must only validate the format (starts with a backslash, ends with a semicolon, name is valid).
+For entity references, a decoder must only validate the format (starts with a backslash, ends with a semicolon, name contains valid characters).
 The entire entity reference sequence (including `\` and `;`) must be passed unchanged to the application.

 #### Entity Reference